makersacademy/CV/README.md

 * Javascript, C#.net experience on smaller projects.
 * Testing and TDD:
   - Exceptional attention to detail from 9 years of Software Testing in the construction of test scenarios.
 Coding example with Rspec tests  [best-rate loan matcher](https://github.com/meads58/best_rate)
   - Strong TDD culture at Zopa and used Rspec and BDD with Capybara for testing.
-Set up tests to run in Jenkins as regression tests for Continuous Integration of all pushed code.
 * DevOps:
   - Implemented Docker containers for the deployment of the Debt Collection application at Zopa.
   - Working deployment solutions using Docker, Vagrant, Octopus, Jenkins and Artifactory tools.
 This will allow for a quick spin up of identical environments on any machine and the removal of bottlenecks in the current deployment process.